Same-sex marriage in Slovenia: 2022 Constitutional Court ruling and passage of legislation

 Parties of the coalition government welcomed the decision in announcements on social media.
 The Minister of Labour, Family, Social Affairs and Equal Opportunity, Luka Mesec, welcomed the court decision and said he would prepare draft legislation to conform with the ruling: "The Constitutional Court has ordered us to do it, and we will do it with the greatest pleasure."
 Prime Minister Robert Golob also welcomed the court ruling.
 The government published legislation to amend the Family Code in accordance with the court's ruling on 15 July, and stated that the amendments to the code would be fast-tracked through the Parliament.
 The National Assembly passed the bill on 4 October 2022 in a 48–29 vote.
 The LGBT rights group Legebitra released the following statement, "After more than 30 years of demands for legal recognition of same-sex partnerships, we are finally closer to actual equality.
 We are happy that the MPs supported the changes to the Family Code with a majority of votes and finally equalized the rights of same-sex couples in marriage and equal treatment in adoptions."

+Radiotelevizija Slovenija reported in early August 2022 that the first two same-sex marriages had been performed in Slovenia.

 On 11 October 2022, the bill was given a suspensory veto by the National Council by a vote of 17 to 11, requiring another vote in the National Assembly.
 That same day, representatives of the Coalition for Children submitted some 30,600 signatures to the National Assembly to start the process of a conducting a referendum on the vetoed legislation; however, referendums that deal with human rights are not permitted by law.
 It was announced on 14 October that there would be an extraordinary legislative session in the Assembly the following Tuesday, 18 October, to re-vote on the vetoed legislation.
 The Assembly passed the bill by a final vote of 51–24.